-In June 2017, MSCI Inc. announced it was adding China A-shares.
+In June 2017, MSCI Inc. announced it was adding over 200 China A-shares.
 Those shares are listed in Shanghai and Shenzhen and denominated in yuan.
-On June 1, 2018, it named the 200 locally listed Chinese companies it is adding.
-As a result, all exchange-traded funds that track the MSCI index will be forced to add those shares.
+As a result, all exchange-traded funds that track the MSCI index were forced to add those shares.

 Saudi Arabia is also included in the Gulf Cooperation Council Country Index.

 MSCI Frontier Markets Index